black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 You need to be able to match cell ranges in a formula.
 Cell ranges can look like A1:B12 or A3:A25.
 You can use a regular expression to match these patterns.

 Start by declaring a rangeRegex variable and assign it a regular expression that matches A through J (the range of columns in your spreadsheet).
 Use a capture group with a character class to achieve this.

+# Step 37
+After matching a cell letter successfully, your rangeRegex needs to match the cell number.
+Cell numbers in your sheet range from 1 to 99.

+Add a capture group after your letter capture group.
+Your new capture group should match one or two digits – the first digit should be 1 through 9, and the second digit should be 0 through 9.
+The second digit should be optional.